aosystem/aosystem/README.md

 All of the apps I have released are "mini-apps" focused on specific, simple functions, developed primarily for my own learning and skill-building.
 They are by no means complex or large-scale systems.

 Note on currency:
 For context, 1 yen is approximately 0.62 cents (USD).
-In my journey, it represents the value of reaching even a single user.
+In my journey, it represents the value of reaching even a single user.<br>
 (April 2026)

 ---